David Price (baseball): Scouting report

-Price uses a wide variety of pitches and complements them with excellent velocity.
-He throws two fastballs in the 93–96 mph range, topping out at 98 mph; a four-seamer and a two-seamer.
-His two-seamer is his lead pitch against right-handed and left-handed hitters, although he uses it more often against lefties.
-Price also throws a cutter at 90–92 mph, used mainly against right-handed hitters (especially in two-strike counts).
-He rounds out his repertoire with a changeup he uses mainly against right-handed hitters, but also features to left-handed hitters, at 83–86 mph, and a spike curveball at 78–81 mph.
+Price used a wide variety of pitches and complemented them with excellent velocity.
+He threw two fastballs in the 93–96 mph range, topping out at 98 mph; a four-seamer and a two-seamer.
+His two-seamer was his lead pitch against right-handed and left-handed hitters, although he used it more often against lefties.
+Price also threw a cutter at 90–92 mph, used mainly against right-handed hitters (especially in two-strike counts).
+He rounded out his repertoire with a changeup he used mainly against right-handed hitters, but also featured to left-handed hitters, at 83–86 mph, and a spike curveball at 78–81 mph.

-Price tends to set the pace early in games, taking 5–7 seconds to pitch the ball after it is returned by the catcher.
+Price tended to set the pace early in games, taking 5–7 seconds to pitch the ball after it was returned by the catcher.

-Price's style of pitching has resulted in what some call the "Price rule", which makes a pitcher specify whether he is working from a set position (often called the stretch) or a full windup when a runner is on third.
+Price's style of pitching resulted in what some call the "Price rule", which makes a pitcher specify whether he is working from a set position (often called the stretch) or a full windup position when a runner is on third.